vikasmahesh1/newtravel/README.md

 ### Backend expectations

-The UI is designed to talk to a locally running backend during development.
+The UI is designed to talk to the production-ready backend that lives under [`backend/`](backend/README.md).
 By default it expects an API listening at `http://127.0.0.1:4000`, which can be overridden through environment variables.
-When a backend is unavailable you can keep working with the built-in mock data layer—no network connectivity is required.
+Start the backend before running the Vite dev server so every search and detail page can resolve data directly from the database.

-This repository now ships with a full-featured API scaffold under [`backend/`](backend/README.md) implemented with Express, Prisma, and PostgreSQL.
-Follow the backend README to install dependencies, run database migrations, and start the server alongside the Vite dev server.
+The backend is implemented with Express, Prisma, and MySQL and can connect either to a local instance or to the hosted database you shared.
+Follow the backend README to install dependencies, configure the connection string, run database migrations, and start the server alongside the Vite dev server.

 ### Running the development server
 ```bash